Guidelines for the University Scholars Program

 - Submit the application to the Associate Dean for Research in the College of Nursing (HPNP Room 2201, Office for Research Support).

-- Students will be notified of decisions.
-This usually occurs by the first of April.
+- Students will be notified of decisions by March 7, 2014.

 - Call 352-273-6321 for more information.